top of page

 WHY do they like/ dislike/ want/ don't want, these consequences?

-Because of 3 ways of feeling.
+3 ways of feeling.

-The consequence makes our learner FEEL something/s that they either want to feel again, or not.
+Consequences make our learner FEEL something/s that they either want to feel again, or not.

 If the consequence was entirely neutral it wouldn't change behaviour.